The complete guide to Remote Training

 As a result, being proactive and communicating openly with remote employees is critical.
 It’s likely that remote workers feel detached from the rest of the team, and may have a more difficult time asking for help and additional support to best do their jobs.

-There are a wide range of benefits to offering your remote employees online training opportunities:
+There is a wide range of benefits to offering your remote employees online training opportunities:

 They have the chance to learn new skills, as well as refine old ones.